 There is an opportunity for the service to alternate between one or more interventions comprising official controls in category C premises if the premise is deemed to be broadly compliant, rather than carrying out a full inspection, partial inspection or audit.
 Our experience has shown us that in the current economic climate businesses are increasingly willing to cut corners or branch out into new markets or processes to make ends meet.
-We believe that shortfalls in food hygiene are more likely to be identified as a result of a thorough inspection and we will continue to use a full, partial inspection or audit as our chosen method of intervention in these premises.
+We believe that shortfalls in food hygiene are more likely to be identified if a thorough on-site inspection is undertaken, and we will continue to use a full, partial inspection or audit as our chosen method of intervention in these premises.
 Conducting full, partial inspections or audits of Category C businesses also means that the interval between awards of a food hygiene rating will not be more than 18 months.
 Leaving long periods between re ratings has the potential to undermine the statutory food hygiene rating scheme.